-Agents Woolley & Wallis have listed the estate, which was the location for the Bennet family home of Longbourn in the 1995 miniseries starring Colin Firth and Jennifer Ehle, with a guide price of GBP7,750,000 (approx. AUD 13,316,000).
+Agents Woolley & Wallis listed the estate, which was the location for the Bennet family home of Longbourn in the 1995 miniseries starring Colin Firth and Jennifer Ehle, late last year and it remains on the market, with a reduced with a guide price of GBP5,250,000 (approx. AUD$9,148,000) which has been dropped from the original GBP7,750,000 (approx. AUD 13,316,000) price tag.
 The property is an 11th Century, 8 bedroom house with "original Tudor features and 16th Century remodeling."

 Fans will also be delighted to hear of the 7 bathrooms, 5 further dwellings and farm buildings, and that the “little pretty-ish wilderness" Miss Bennett took a turn in with Lady Catherine Debourgh actually extends to a sprawling estate, taking in over 60 hectares of permanent grassland and woodland, including frontage to the Avon river.